-Before testing, all staff (e.g., LEA Test Coordinators, STCs, Test Administrators, Proctors, observers) with access to secure test materials or testing environments should receive the Test Integrity and Test Security Notification Statement.
-Schools are required to maintain a list of individuals who received the Test Security and Test Integrity Notification Statement in their test security file for at least 4 years.
+Before testing, all staff (e.g., LEA Test Coordinators, STCs, Test Administrators, Proctors, observers) with access to secure test materials or testing environments should receive the Test Integrity and Test Security Notification Statement, available as Appendix B of this manual, and on OSSE's website at https://osse.dc.gov/service/test-security-and-test-integrity-information-and-documents.
+Schools are required to maintain a list of individuals who received the Test Security and Test Integrity Notification Statement in their test security file for a minimum of 4 years.